autonomousvision/gta/README.md

 ```

 # Acknowledgements
 This repository is built on top of [SRT](https://github.com/stelzner/srt) and [OSRT](https://github.com/stelzner/osrt) created by @stelzner.
-We would like to thank him for his clean and well-organized codebase.
+We would like to thank him for his open-source contribution of the SRT models.
 We also thank @lucidrains for providing the values of J matrices, which are needed to compute the irreps of SO(3) efficiently.